Tokyo Olympics Digest: Titmus pips Ledecky to gold in 400m freestyle | DW | 26.07.2021

 Titmus trailed Ledecky by almost a length heading into the halfway-mark turn, but managed to chase down the Olympic great to win her first-ever gold medal.

-Ledecky has been almost unrivalled in the pool since the 2012 Olympics and set the world record in this event five years ago on her route to winning four golds.
+Ledecky has been almost unrivalled in the pool since the 2012 Olympics and set the world record in this event five years ago on her route to winning four golds in Rio.
 Heading into the 400m freestyle final, Ledecky held 23 of the 30 fastest times.

 But Titmus, known as 'The Terminator' has slowly been catching up on the American.
 She finished in 3:56.69, the second-fastest in history, to just edge the battle on Monday morning.
 Now all eyes are set on the duo's next duel in the 200m freestyle final on Wednesday.